1c-syntax/bsl-language-server/docs/en/diagnostics/WrongMetadataInQuery.md

-# Incorrect reference to metadata in the query (WrongMetadataInQuery)
+# Using non-existent metadata in the query (WrongMetadataInQuery)

 |  Type   |        Scope        | Severity  |    Activated<br>by default    |    Minutes<br>to fix    |            Tags             |
 |:-------:|:-------------------:|:---------:|:-----------------------------:|:-----------------------:|:---------------------------:|